Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Introduction

-{ Let us consider a status update system with two terminals (see Fig.~\ref{fig_model}): An observer measuring a continuous-time signal that is modeled as a Wiener process $W_t$,\footnote{Other signal models will be considered in our future work.} and an estimator, whose goal is to provide the best-guess $\hat W_t$ for the real-time signal value $W_t$ at all time $t$.
-These two terminals are connected by a channel that transmits time-stamped samples of the form $(S_i, W_{S_i})$, where the sampling times $S_i$ satisfy $0\leq S_1 \leq S_2\leq\ldots$ The channel is modeled as a FIFO queue with random \emph{i.i.d.} service time $Y_i$, where $Y_i\geq 0$ represents the transmission time of sample $i$ from the observer to the estimator.
+Let us consider a status update system with two terminals (see Fig.~\ref{fig_model}): An observer taking samples from a continuous-time signal $W_t$ which is modeled as a Wiener process, and an estimator, whose goal is to provide the best-guess $\hat W_t$ for the real-time signal value $W_t$ at all time $t$.\footnote{This paper focuses on a Wiener process signal model, which has some nice properties that were used our analysis.
+An important future direction is to study more general signal models.
+A recent result along this direction was reported in \cite{Ornee2019}.} The two terminals are connected by a channel that transmits time-stamped samples of the form $(S_i, W_{S_i})$ according to a first-in, first-out (FIFO) order, where $S_i$ is the sampling time of the $i$-th sample and $W_{S_i}$ is the value of the $i$-th sample.
+The samples are stored in a queue while they wait to be served by the channel.
+We assume that the samples experience \emph{i.i.d.} random transmission times over the channel, which may be caused by fading, interference, collisions, retransmissions, and etc. As such, the channel is modeled as a FIFO queue with \emph{i.i.d.} service time $Y_i$ satisfying $\mathbb{E}[Y_i^2]<\infty$, where $Y_i\geq 0$ is the transmission time of sample $i$.
+This queueing model is helpful to understand the robustness of remote estimation and control systems under occasionally slow service.
+For example, a UAV flying by a WiFi access point may run into a communication outage caused by interference from the access point.
+The resulting delay in packet reception may affect the stability of UAV flight control and navigation \cite{Azari2019}.

-Unless it arrives at an empty system, sample $i$ needs to wait in the queue until its service starts.
 Let $G_i$ be the service starting time of sample $i$ such that $S_i \leq G_i$.
 The delivery time of sample $i$ is $D_i = G_i + Y_i$.
 The initial value $W_0= 0$ is known by the estimator for free, which is represented by $S_0 =D_0 = 0$.
-At any time $t$, the estimator forms an estimate $\hat W_t$ using the samples received up to time $t$, i.e., $\{(S_i, W_{S_i}): D_i \le t\}$.
+At any time $t$, the estimator forms an estimate $\hat W_t$ using the samples received up to time $t$.
 Similar with \cite{SOLEYMANI20161}, we assume that the estimator neglects the implied knowledge when no sample was delivered.
 The quality of remote estimation is evaluated via the time-average mean-square error (MSE) between $W_t$ and $\hat W_t$: